 A ULIP is one of the most important kitties from every insurance company.
-Basically, ULIP is a plan that provides an individual bestowing the all-too-important risk coverage along with a freedom to explore the capital market for investments.
+ULIP is a plan that provides an individual bestowing the all-too-important risk coverage along with the freedom to explore the capital market for investments.

 At those times when the mutual fund and the share market dominates investing individual's related portfolio, ULIP comes out as a savior.
 It was launched by the insurance companies to attract customers with a promise of high investments.
 However, nowadays ULIP has become very popular among many investors because of its providing dual benefit of insurance cover and wealth maximization.

 Though ULIP is one of the most popular investment plans, it is worth mentioning that people often don't know what exactly it does, including people who even invest.
 ULIP is a product of insurance that offers risk coverage to the policy buyer along with introducing the buyer to investment opportunities in the capital market.
 We can say that it provides a platform for the buyer to invest in different types of investment instruments such as stocks, mutual funds as well as bonds.
 So, a ULIP can be classified as a two-in-one plan which aims at offering investment and protection to investors, which are customized according to individual requirements.
 Meanwhile, the investment and protection part can be managed according to specific buyer choices and needs, as it is a comprehensive plan.

 Classification by Purpose